bayesways/notes-to-myself/src/posts/how-to-build-a-pocket-bob-dylan.md

 ---
-title: "How to build a Pocket Bob Dylan"
+title: "How to build a pocket Bob Dylan"
 date: "2025-12-06"
 description: "Short description."
 ---